Start Your Indiana LLC in just a Few Minutes

 - Sell fireworks – safety fee

-The applications for these taxes can be found at the Indiana’s Business Owner website under “Registration” and then “Taxes and Fees.”
+The applications for these taxes can be found at Indiana’s Business Owner website under “Registration” and then “Taxes and Fees.”
 When it comes time to handle your state filing for taxes, you can also contact the LLC Formation professionals for more information.
 We can guide you through the best options for your Indiana LLC.

 Filing a Business Entity Report

-Once every two years, your business is required by the state to submit a Business Entity Report.
+Once every two years, your LLC is required by the state to submit a Business Entity Report.
 This report is due by the last day of the month of your business’s anniversary.
-For example, if you established your business on June 3rd, your Business Entity Report is due by the last business day of June.
+For example, if you established your LLC on June 3rd, your Business Entity Report is due by the last business day of June.
 The report can be filed as much as one month in advance, and businesses that file late may receive fees.
-Businesses that fail to submit the Business Entity Report can be formally dissolved by the state.
+Businesses that fail to submit the report can be formally dissolved by the state.

-If you don’t remember what day your business was established, you can all the Indiana Secretary of State’s office at 317-232-6576 during their business hours.
-You can also check online and search for your business.
-When you click on the business’s business ID, a list of details including the creation date will be included.
+If you don’t remember what day your LLC was established, you can all the Indiana Secretary of State’s office at 317-232-6576 during their business hours.
+You can also check online and search for your LLC.
+When you click on the business’s business ID, a list of details, including the creation date, will be included.

 Secretary of State